Roux-en-Y Gastric Bypass In Baltimore, Maryland

-The gastric bypass works because the newly created stomach pouch is considerably smaller and can only hold a few ounces of food at a time, which translates into fewer calories consumed.
-There is less digestion of food by the smaller stomach pouch, and the segment of small intestine that would normally absorb calories as well as nutrients no longer has food going through it, so there is less absorption of calories and nutrients.
+The gastric bypass is successful because the newly created stomach pouch is considerably smaller and can only hold a few ounces of food at a time, which translates into fewer calories consumed.
+There is less digestion of food by the smaller stomach pouch, and the segment of small intestine that would normally absorb calories no longer has food going through it, so there is less absorption of food.
 Most importantly, the rerouting of the digestive process produces changes in gut hormones that promote satiety, suppress hunger, and reverse one of the primary mechanisms by which obesity induces type 2 diabetes.

 - Low mortality rate (0.2%)